juanitogan/flame/doc/audio/audio.md

 Alternatively, you can use the [`Bgm` class (via `Assets.bgm`)](bgm.md) to play looping background music tracks.
 The `Bgm` class lets Flame manage the auto pausing and resuming of background music tracks when pausing/resuming the game/app.

-The difference between the `play/loop` and `playLongAudio/loopLongAudio` is that `play/loop` makes uses of optimized features that allow sounds to be looped without gaps between their iterations, and almost no drop on the game frame rate will happen.
-You should whenever possible, prefer these methods. `playLongAudio/loopLongAudio` allows for audios of any length to be played, but they do create frame rate drop, and the looped audio will experience a small gap between iterations.
+The difference between `play`/`loop` and `playLongAudio`/`loopLongAudio` is that `play`/`loop` make use of optimized features that allow sounds to be looped without gaps between their iterations, and almost no drop on the game frame rate will happen.
+You should whenever possible, prefer these methods. `playLongAudio`/`loopLongAudio` allow for audio of any length to be played, but they do create frame rate drop, and the looped audio will experience a small gap between iterations.

 Both the `play` and `loop` methods return an [`AudioPlayer`](https://pub.dev/documentation/audioplayers/latest/audioplayers/AudioPlayer-class.html) instance that allows you to stop, pause, and configure other specifications.